As a dharma voyager, I have no destination.

 * the Pali word ‘dukkha’ doesn’t have an exact English translation.
 Suffering gets at it.
-Dukkha can vary in intensity from deep existential angst to vague dis-ease.
+Dukkha can vary in intensity from deep existential angst to stress to vague dis-ease.
 Suffering is not the same as pain.

 ** craving here has the quality of ‘thirst.’
 Like suffering, thirst can vary in intensity from a dry mouth to hallucinating in the desert.

-The Six Perfections of Liberation
+The Six Indicators of Liberation

 Path of Wisdom

 NOT-KNOWING: letting go of fixed ideas about yourself, others, and the universe.